VirgilSecurity/virgil-sdk-x/Docs/tutorial-sdk.md

 ##Install

 You can easily add SDK dependency to your project using CocoaPods.
-So, if you are not familiar with it it is time to install CocoaPods.
+So, if you are not familiar with this dependency manager it is time to install CocoaPods.
 Open your terminal window and execute the following line:
 ```
 $ sudo gem install cocoapods
 ```
 It will ask you about the password and then will install latest release version of CocoaPods.
-CocoaPods is built with Ruby and it will be installable with the default Ruby available on OS X.
+CocoaPods is built with Ruby and it will be installed with the default Ruby available in OS X.
-If you encountered any issues during this installation, please take a look at [cocoapods.org](https://guides.cocoapods.org/using/getting-started.html) for more information.
+If you encounter any issues during this installation, please take a look at [cocoapods.org](https://guides.cocoapods.org/using/getting-started.html) for more information.

 Now it is possible to add VirgilSDK to the particular application.
 So:

-- Open Xcode and create a new project (in the Xcode menu: File->New->Project), or navigate to existing Xcode project using:
+- Open Xcode and create a new project (in the Xcode menu: File->New->Project), or navigate to an existing Xcode project using:

 ```
 $ cd <Path to Xcode project folder>
 ```

 - In the Xcode project's folder create a new file, give it a name *Podfile* (with a capital *P* and without any extension).
 The following example shows how to compose the Podfile for an iOS application.
-If you are planning to use other platform the process will be quite similar.
-You only need to change platform to correspondent value.
-[Here](https://guides.cocoapods.org/syntax/podfile.html#platform) you can find more information about platform values.
+If you are planning to use another platform, the process will be quite similar.
+You only need to change a platform to the correspondent value.
+[Here](https://guides.cocoapods.org/syntax/podfile.html#platform) you can find more information about the platform values.

 ```
 source 'https://github.com/CocoaPods/Specs.git'